jeremymeng/azure-sdk-for-js/packages/@azure/storage/for-review-only/storage-api-proposals.md

   const uploadBlobResponse = await blockBlobURL.upload(content);
 ```

+Note: some parameters may not have known `.length` or `.size`.

-## Provide convenience helpers to convert download response into string, Blob, or Buffer
+## Provide convenience helpers to download response into File, string, Blob, or Buffer

 **Before**: